Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 New gym floor installed.

-JCC raises funds to install new PA System.
+The Center raises funds to install a new PA System.

-Major ECC renovations completed to update Infant/Toddler rooms, hallways, and KidZone afterschool room.
+Major renovations completed to update Infant/Toddler rooms, hallways, and KidZone rooms.